Mean Time Between Failure

 The formula for MTBF is straightforward:

-MTBF = Total Operational Time ÷ Number of Failures
+MTBF = Total Operational Time divided by Number of Failures

 But like any maintenance metric, the value of the result entirely depends on the quality of your inputs.
-If your failure data is incomplete or inconsistent, your MTBF won’t tell you much.
+If your failure data is incomplete or inconsistent, your MTBF will not tell you much.

-You can’t improve what you don’t measure, and you can’t measure what you don’t define.
+You cannot improve what you do not measure, and you cannot measure what you do not define.
 A failure, in this case, means the asset stopped performing its intended function and required a maintenance intervention.

 Not every issue qualifies.
-For example, a vibration spike that doesn’t impact performance is not a failure.
-However, a jam that halts production?
-This definitely qualifies.
+For example, a vibration spike that does not impact performance is not a failure.
+However, a jam that halts production definitely qualifies.

 - Date and time of failure